Hypercubed/smykowski/README.md

 # AJSON

 Advanced JSON.
-Like `JSON.stringify` with plugins.
+Like `JSON.stringify` with plug-ins.

 ## Usage